How to Create a Root User in Ubuntu [Step-by-Step]

 user cannot be added without using sudo command

-You have to be a root user to execute the adduser command.
-It can easily be done by prefixing the sudo command and then providing the user password.
+3. You have to be a root user to execute the adduser command.
+You can easily do this by using this command:

 sudo adduser abir